Varamin

+Varamin (ورامين; /værɑːˈmɪn/) is a city in the Central District of Varamin County, Tehran province, Iran, serving as capital of both the county and the district.

 Etymology

-The word "Varamin" has been recorded with the same spelling and pronunciation in Perso-arabic script since 3rd A.H. century.
+The word "Varamin" has been recorded with the same spelling and pronunciation in Perso-Arabic script since 3rd A.H. century.
 While its etymology is not clear, there have been many speculations which are almost all not more than guesses.
 The entry "Varām" in Burhan-i Qati is defined as:"...
 Things that are easy and light, and a city in Mulk-i Rayy that is known also as Varāmin."
+Mir Jalaleddin Kazzazi says "Varām" is a variant of the name Bahram (equivalent to Vahram in Pahlavi and Armenian), and may be from Varām+in meaning 'place of Bahram.'

 The name has been transliterated in Latin scripts in many ways; such as Veramin, Veramine, Weramin, Weramine, Veraumin, and other variants, while Encyclopedia Iranica uses Varāmīn.

 History

 Until 1220s, Varamin was an agricultural center of Ray.
 The raiding of Ray by the invading Mongols caused a flux of migration and economical growth during Mongol Ilkhanid rule.
 Thus, Varamin developed into an urban center.
 A Vizier of Ilkhanid Abu Sa'id, named Yusuf Quhadhi built the Jameh Mosque of Varamin.
-Other significant monuments from this era, include mausoleum of Imamzadeh Yahya, Aladdin Tower, Imamzadeh Shah Husayn, and Sharif mosque.
+Other significant monuments from this era include mausoleum of Imamzadeh Yahya, Aladdin Tower, Imamzadeh Shah Husayn, and Sharif mosque.
 At the turn of 14th century, Varamin started to decline due to Timurid Empire armies' invasions.
 In 1405, Ruy González de Clavijo described the city as mostly deserted, although during early Timurid rule, a minor restoration was applied to the Jameh mosque and Imamzadeh Hosein Reza was built.
 By 16th century, Tehran started to grow as the major city of the region.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 208,569 in 53,639 households.
+The following census in 2011 counted 218,991 people in 62,884 households.
+The 2015 census measured the population of the city as 216000 people in 69,190 households.